 Wonders Family Advisory Council

-- Attend monthly Council meetings
+- Attend four Council meetings a year

 - Develop a working knowledge of Wonders program policies and procedures